This post may include affiliate links to find a product mentioned. See my full Disclosure Policy.

 I used some spooky black fabric, cut in a strip around 5 inches wide and tied it around his neck to hide the old hardware in his shirt.
 Hot glue the fabric in place to secure it.
 And ta-da!
 He’s got a new look!

 This came out too cute and very scary!
-He sits right out in front in the center of my front yard at Halloween each year!
+He sits right out in front and center of my front yard at Halloween each year!

 LOVE IT PIN IT!